alexrmann/jekyll-portfolio/README.md

 # jekyll-portfolio
-A test repo for trying our Jekyll SSG.
+A test repo for trying out Jekyll SSG.